aayushgambhir2023/DA-Project-1/README.md

 7. Correlation Analysis:
    Investigate potential correlations between budget categories.
    Explore whether increased spending in one category is associated with changes in another using correlation matrices or scatter plots
-8. Capital vs. Operating Budget:
-   The proportion of the budget is allocated to capital projects versus ongoing operational expenses and any significant capital investments planned for the future.

 The questions we're going to answer are:
 1.